 22 Glycine and Cysteine

 We use both glycine and cysteine (along with glutamic acid) to make glutathione.
-So it makes sense increasing intake of these amino acids would improve levels too.
+So it makes sense increasing the intake of these amino acids would improve levels too.
 At least one study has found yes, supplementation with both glycine and cysteine improved levels in men with HIV.
 This same restoration of glutathione synthesis was also seen in older adults who were given glycine and cysteine supplements.

 One popular food which contains glycine is bone broth.
 Unless you've been living under a rock, you know bone broth is promoted to help everything – including raising glutathione levels.
 My guess is this is because bone broth contains glycine.
 While that's nice, I cannot suggest bone broth because no clinical studies have been published to show bone broth actually raises glutathione levels.